viewi/docs/v2/05_components/01_componentsAndServices.md

  Hook            | Description
 -----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------
- init        | Runs immediately a component is instantiated\.
-Can accept dependency injected services and route parameters\. mounting    | Runs before passing attribute values to the component. mounted     | Runs right after passed through attribute values have been set to the component\. rendered    | Runs after components is rendered on the page.
+ init        | Runs immediately after component is instantiated\. mounting    | Runs before passing attribute values to the component. mounted     | Runs right after passed through attribute values have been set to the component\. rendered    | Runs after components is rendered on the page.
 Client side only.